DISCRETE LINEAR SYSTEMS

 Let us consider discrete time systems.
 In a general case the system has the form

-If the function is linear with respect to
+is linear with respect to

 then one has a linear system.
 Thus in the one dimensional case the linear discrete system can be written as